-Although I worked primarily as a “naturalist” painter over the last 20 years, four years ago I began developing a completely new series of mixed-media sculptures and collages focusing on biting and comic social and political satire.
+My formative years were spent in far-flung locations throughout the United States and Europe.
+Although I initially worked primarily as a “naturalist” painter for many years, in 2015 I began developing a completely new series of mixed media sculptures and collages focusing on biting and comical social and political satire.

-Linda Vallejo consolidates multiple, international influences gained from a life of study and travel throughout Europe, the United States and Mexico to create paintings, sculptures and installations that investigate contemporary cultural, political and spiritual issues.
+Linda Vallejo consolidates multiple, international influences gained from a life of study and travel throughout Europe, the United States and Mexico to create paintings, sculptures and installations that investigate contemporary cultural, spiritual and political issues.

-Vallejo has recently been included in The California/International Arts Foundation’s L.A.
-Rising: SoCal Artists Before 1980 and the Getty Foundation’s Pacific Standard Time: Art in LA 1945-1980 in two exhibitions: Mapping Another LA: The Chicano Art Movement at the UCLA Fowler Museum and Doin’ It in Public: Art and Feminism at the Woman’s Building at the Ben Maltz Gallery, Otis College of Art and Design.
+Her work was included in The California/International Arts Foundation’s L.A.
+Rising: SoCal Artists Before 1980 and the Getty Foundation’s Pacific Standard Time: Art in LA 1945-1980 in two exhibitions: Mapping Another LA: The Chicano Art Movement at the UCLA Fowler Museum and Doin’ It in Public: Art and Feminism at the Women’s Building at Ben Maltz Gallery at Otis College of Art and Design.

 Solo exhibitions of Make ‘Em All Mexican and The Brown Dot Project have been presented at Texas A&M University, UCLA Chicano Studies Research Center, Lancaster Museum of Art and History, Soto Clemente Velez Cultural Center, George Lawson Gallery, University Art Gallery of New Mexico State University, Arte Americas in collaboration with the Fresno Art Museum and California State University, San Bernardino Fullerton Museum.
 In 2016 Make ‘Em All Mexican was featured in the LA Times Calendar Section in the article “In her series Make ‘Em All Mexican, artist Linda Vallejo imagines #OscarsSoBrown” by Carolina A. Miranda.